fbpx

 Sorbet peonies are herbaceous peonies, so they’re perennials with foliage that will die in late fall.
 Even though foliage dies back, the roots remain alive while dormant in the earth and will sprout new stems in early spring.

-Bare root peony - sorbet variety
+bare root peony - sorbet variety

 Planting a Sorbet peony in the garden